AHED (company): GBX amplifier

-Note: in the late 70's GBX went into bankruptcy and the company, product lines plans and materials and balance of stock was purchased by Jules Lessard owner of Jules Lessard Musique in Quebec QC.
-Which had been the local reseller and supporter of the GBX line.A shop was set up in the basement of the store housed in a converted church and the production of the amplifiers and cabinets continued for a few years.
+Note: In the late 70's GBX went into bankruptcy and the company, product lines, plans, materials and balance of stock was purchased by Jules Lessard, owner of Jules Lessard Musique in Quebec, Quebec City.

+Jules Lessard Musique had been the local reseller and supporter of the GBX line.
+A shop was set up in the basement of the store housed in a converted church and the production of the amplifiers and cabinets continued for a few years.
 During that time some R&D took place and few changes were made to the product line including a new look.
-There were also some improvements made to the amplifiers notably the reduction of the operating hum.
+There were also some improvements made to the amplifiers, the most notable being the reduction of the operating hum.
 All the amplifiers, preamps and cabinets were assembled by hand with point to point wiring and thong and groove cabinet construction.

-Taurus Bass Head
+Darius Bass Head

-Another model designed by AHED was the Taurus Bass amp head.
+Another model designed by AHED was the Darius Bass amp head.
 This model had an orange/neon face plate with volume, treble, presence and bass controls.
 It had two equal impedance inputs and produced 70 watts, enabling it to power external speaker cabinets.
 The Taurus head came with matching cabinet, although specifics are currently unknown.

 The head allowed the user to virtually exclude either extreme highs or lows through its controls, and produced its best tone in the low-mids.

-Darius Guitar Head
+Taurus Guitar Head

-Another model designed by AHED was the Darius Guitar amp head.
+Another model designed by AHED was the Taurus Guitar amp head.
 This model had a lime/neon green faceplate with volume, tone, tremolo depth, tremolo rate and reverb controls.
 It had two equal impedance inputs and produced 30 watts to power an external speaker cabinet.
 The tone "breaks up" as the volume is increased.
 The reverb is very "wet" at maximum setting.
 These amplifiers used Hammond transformers.